Eczema Treatment in Singapore

 Currently, there is no cure for eczema.
 It is a chronic condition that tends to have a relapsing-remitting course.
 However, with appropriate management and treatment, eczema symptoms can be addressed, and individuals may experience periods of remission where their skin is clear and comfortable.

-The goal of treatment is to manage the symptoms, prevent flares, and improve your quality of life.
+The goal of treatment prescribed by Dr Gerard Ee is to manage the symptoms, prevent flares, and improve your quality of life.
 The doctor will work with you to develop a management plan to help you achieve optimal control of your eczema.

 Yes, lifestyle changes and home remedies can play a role in managing eczema and reducing the frequency and severity of flares.
 These include: